 Texas is a community property state, meaning the debt must be paid off by the loved one.
 The estate executor can still help manage this debt, so the relative does not need to pay it off themselves with their own savings.
 Instead, the executor can pay off the credit card debt as they would with other debts, like mortgages and car loans.
 Estate attorneys can also negotiate the payoff amount with the credit card companies and in some instances, wipe it out completely.

 What Should I Do if I Have Debt Currently?

 If you have debt while creating an estate plan, it is best to disclose this with the estate executor.
 Therefore, they will know about this and be more knowledgeable on what to expect during the probate process.
 Additionally, an estate planning attorney can help advise clients on ways to minimize debt and protect assets from probate.

 Because probate can often be complicated, individuals who are drafting an estate plan while in debt should contact an experienced estate planning attorney as soon as possible.

 Contact a Houston Estate Planning Attorney

 If you or a loved one has questions about their estate plan, contact the knowledgeable attorneys at McCulloch & Miller, PLLC.
 We have also helped hundreds of Texans draft estate plans to fit their individual and specific needs.
 By drafting an estate plan, we can help to reduce the stress about you and your family’s future.
-To schedule a free, initial consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.